Manhasset High School has three community service programs:

-Hours must now be submitted using the Passport for Good platform.
-Please review the video for instructions posted above on logging hours in Passport for Good.
+Hours must be submitted using the Passport for Good platform.
+Please review the ACCOUNT SET UP INSTRUCTIONS posted above on logging hours in Passport for Good.

 You must join the Service and Citizenship group that corresponds to your graduating class in order to submit hours for this award.

 If you already have submitted the paper forms to the Counseling office, it will remain in your file and be counted towards this award.
 You do not need to enter the old hours into the P4G account.